spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/customizing-spryker-front-end.md

 Additional information on bootstrap implementation can be found in the application folder here: `vendor/spryker-shop/shop-ui/src/SprykerShop/Yves/ShopUi/Theme/default/app`.

 Apart from Webpack bootstrap, each component can have its own logic defined in the dedicated component Javascript or Typescript.
-For information on how to define component behavior, see [Tutorial - Frontend - Create a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/creating-a-component.html), [Tutorial - Frontend - Extend a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/extending-a-component.html) and [Tutorial - Frontend - Override a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/overriding-a-component.html).
+For information on how to define component behavior, see [Tutorial: Frontend - Create a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/creating-a-component.html), [Tutorial: Frontend - Extend a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/extending-a-component.html) and [Tutorial: Frontend - Override a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/overriding-a-component.html).

 ## Installing dependencies